Who’s Got Your Backup?

 Next consider your backup schedule.
 There’s a whole theory and science to backup rotations.
 As a result, we recommend that you skip to step number 2 – keep it simple.
 The more complex your system and schedule, the greater the chance that there will be a failure.

 The most simple setup is to backup everything, everyday, with very limited and standardized exclusions.
-If at all possible, avoid incremental or differential backups.
-When incremental or differential backups are used, there is a corresponding increase in the number of tapes/media required for a restore.
+If at all possible, avoid incremental backups that cannot roll-up changes on a regular basis.
+When incremental or differential backups are used, there is a corresponding increase in the number of backup files required for a restore.
 As a result, the chance of a successful restore decreases.
-Keep it Simple: Get a tape drive big enough to hold all your data.
+Keep it Simple: Get a device big enough to hold all your data.

 Another “Keep It Simple Tip”